Religion in Yap: The Church of Jesus Christ of Latter-day Saints

 In 1977, Charles Keliikipi organized the Church of Jesus Christ of Latter-day Saints (LDS) in Yap.
 The first missionaries arrived in the 20th century, and the first convert was baptized in March 1978.
 The first senior missionary couple arrived on Yap on August 2, 1979.
 The first LDS meetinghouse was completed on January 13, 1981.
 The Yap Micronesia district was created on March 18, 1981.
 Yap has two branches, one in Colonia and another in Thol.
 A 2000 census found that there were 121 Mormons on Yap.

 Seventh-day Adventist Church

 The Yap Seventh-day Adventist School opened in 1987 as an elementary school and expanded into a K–12 school.
 On November 18, 2009, Kirsten Elisabeth Wolcott, a Seventh-day Adventist student missionary on Yap, was stabbed to death while on a morning jog.

 Bahá'í faith

-The Bahá'í faith arrived in the Caroline Islands in the 1960s, and Yap is home to a Bahá'í center.
+The Bahá'í faith arrived in the Caroline Islands in the 1960s; Yap is home to a Bahá'í center.